Dare to make a New Year's resolution this year!

 Not everything will go according to plan

 It is good to plan and develop strategies on how to achieve your goals.
 But do not get frustrated if not every single detail is going according to plan.
-Some things are simply more difficult or time-consuming as we expected them to be.
+Some things are simply more difficult or time-consuming than we expected them to be.
 Everyone who tries to change their life experiences on average 17 setbacks within the first two years.
 So, instead of seeing your setbacks as a failure, take the opportunity to analyze what you can improve and increase the chance of succeeding with your New Year's resolutions.
 By seeing setbacks as part of the change, it will not feel as difficult to get over them.

 Remove your inherited burdens